sesteva/megarepo/README.md

     cd libs/ui-core
     rushx build:watch

+    TODO: create command to do it automatically

+## Working on the Svelte App, live reloading shared components changes and running the E2E continously

+    TODO

 ## Things you should know

 1. The project is setup to make sure all projects use the same version of the libraries.